-- bring their work into school when their teacher has asked for it, - keep their work in books neat and tidy, - always try their best, - ask for help when they are unable to complete the task.
+- bring their work into school when their teacher has asked for it, - · keep their work in books neat and tidy, - always try their best, - ask for help when they are unable to complete the task.

-5. Monitoring
+Monitoring

-The SMT are responsible for monitoring standards at school and will, as part of the school's monitoring process evaluate the amount, content and standards of home learning.
+The SMT are responsible for monitoring standards at school and will, as part of the school's monitoring process evaluate the amount, content and standards of homework.
 At our school we want the children to enjoy learning, so it is important that we encourage our children to participate in a broad range of activities.

-Home learning should be purposeful, efficient, personalized, doable and inviting, and children should feel rewarded for their contributions.
+Homework should be purposeful, efficient, personalized, doable and inviting, and children should feel rewarded for their contributions.

-It is the responsibility of our governing body to agree and monitor the school home learning policy through the Performance and Standards Committee.
-Our governing body will pay careful consideration to any concern that is raised by any parent regarding home learning.
+It is the responsibility of our governing body to agree and monitor the school homework policy through the Performance and Standards Committee.
+Our governing body will pay careful consideration to any concern that is raised by any parent regarding homework.